Banarsi Das Gupta: Life

 Gupta was born in Bhiwani and he studied at Pilani in Rajasthan.

 Gupta was a renowned freedom Fighter and he went to jail many times during the British rule.
 He established Parja Mandal in erstwhile Jind State in pre-independence period and launched agitation for establishment of a responsible Government in Jind State and was imprisoned several times.
 He undertook several padyatras, collected thousands of acres of land and distributed it among the landless during the Bhoodan Movement.
 He fought against traditional social abuses such as the dowry system, untouchability, and child marriage.
 He stood for widow remarriage rights and started the tradition of community marriages without dowry.

 He was founder of the All India Vaish Federation (Vais Maha Sammelan); Founder and Patron of the Maharaj Agrasen Medical Education & Scientific Research Society, Haryana, Trustee of Vaish Mahavidyalaya Trust which runs (i) Vaish Senior Secondary School and (ii) Vaish Model School, Founder and Trustee and Member of Haryana Prakritik Chikitsalaya, President of Managing Committee of (i) Vaish P.G.
-Boy's College, (ii) Adarsh Mahila Mahavidyalaya (also founder of this institute) and (iii) and Chief Patron of All India Agarwal Sammelan.
+Boys' College, (ii) Adarsh Mahila Mahavidyalaya (also founder of this institute) and (iii) and Chief Patron of All India Agarwal Sammelan.
 He was president of All Indian Agarwal Sammelan for over 20 years and worked hard to unite the trading community.

 He was thrice elected to the Haryana Legislative Assembly and served once as its speaker.
 He was a minister for several years and served once as Deputy Chief Minister and twice as Chief Minister of Haryana.
 His terms as chief minister were from 1975 to 1977 as a member of Congress, and for a few months in 1990 as member of Janata Dal.
 He was elected to the Rajya Sabha in April 1996.
 During his tenure as Member of Parliament (Rajya Sabha) he was appreciated by parliament for best use of MPLAD (aid given through Members of Parliament for the benefit of the public).